botfatherio/botfather.io/src/content/apiref/color.md

 Simple colors can be instantiated _using their name_.
 To create a variable representing green you could write: `var green = new Color('green');`

-The following inbuild color names can be used to instanciate `Color` variables in botfather scripts.
+The following inbuild color names can be used to instanciate `Color` variables in Botfather scripts.
 If you want to define a **_more complex color_** like _crimson_ or _teal_, use the RGB or HSV based instanciation discussed earlier.

 ##### Inbuild color names: